 Sweet and delectable, the Green Columnar Apple's crisp texture and juicy flavor will satisfy the most discerning apple fan.
 Get your Green Columnar Apple Tree today!

 Planting & Care

-Watering (potted): Water slowly when you irrigate the tree to ensure even moisturizing of the soil.
+2. Watering: Water slowly when you irrigate the tree to ensure even moisturizing of the soil.
 When the tree is in a dormant state, only provide enough water to keep the soil slightly moistened.
-As soon as you see newer growth coming out of the tree you can water whenever the top 2 inches of the soil feels dry.
+As soon as you see newer growth coming out of the tree, you can water whenever the top 2 inches of the soil feels dry.

-Pruning (potted): Once you have your tree potted and comfortable, prune the branches back at a 45-degree angle with a pair of clean shears.
+3. Pruning: Once you have your tree potted and comfortable, prune the branches back at a 45-degree angle with a pair of clean shears.

-Estimated Shipping Time: Most orders ship immediately, however some orders may ship in 1-2 business days (we do not ship on the weekends) from date of purchase.
+Estimated Shipping Time: Most orders ship immediately.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |Amount of Order||Shipping Charge|

 |Less than $15||$11.95|